betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 [Left: John Aarons at Mission Control.
 Right: Alan Bean of Apollo 12 at Surveyor III with LM Intrepid in the background]<img src='https://github.com/betterscientificsoftware/images/raw/master/Blog_0719_agc_apollo_12_and_aaronsB.png' class='page' />

 ### What-if thinking
-Early on, MIT engineers adopted a *what-if* approach to software development trying to account for every possible contingency.
-For Apollo 9, MIT software developers needed to create a major mode program that allowed the crew to test the lunar module descent engine while remaining docked with the CSM, a configuration not ordinarily used or needed for any other Apollo mission.
-It was considered the safest configuration for the first ever test of the lunar module.
+Early on, MIT engineers adopted a *what-if* approach to software development, trying to account for every possible contingency.
+For Apollo 9, MIT software developers needed to create a major mode program that allowed the crew to test the lunar module descent engine while remaining docked with the CSM, a configuration not ordinarily used or needed for any other Apollo mission but considered the safest for the first ever test of the lunar module.

 Instead of removing that code from future flight programs, MIT asked what if we might need that in a future mission?
 The crew of Apollo 13 would benefit from this what-if thinking.
 The guidance